erolgurcan/javascript-emoji-fortune-game/README.md

 # javascript_emoji_fortune_game

-Emoji fortune game using SetInterval.
+It is a fortune game created using JS and SetInterval().